 - (A) Ground-Fault Protection.
 For other than floating buildings, ground-fault protection for docking facilities must be provided in accordance with the following: - (1) GFPE Protection.
 Receptacles installed in accordance with 555.33(A) can have individual GFPEs set to open at currents not exceeding 30 mA. - (2) GFCI Protection.
-All 15A and 20A, 125V receptacles for other than shore power must be protected in accordance with 555.19(B) (1) and (B)(2). - (3) Feeder and Branch-Circuit Conductors with GFPE.
+All 15A and 20A, 125V receptacles for other than shore power must be protected in accordance with 555.33(B)(1) and (B)(2). - (3) Feeder and Branch-Circuit Conductors with GFPE.
 Feeder and branch-circuit conductors that are installed on docking facilities must be provided with GFPEs set to open at currents not exceeding 100 mA.
+Coordination with the feeder GFPE overcurrent protective device is permitted.

-Ex to (3): Transformer secondary conductors of a separately derived system that do not exceed 10 ft and are installed in a raceway are be permitted to be installed without ground-fault protection.
+Ex to (3): Transformer secondary conductors of a separately derived system that do not exceed 10 ft and are installed in a raceway are permitted to be installed without ground-fault protection.
 This exception also applies to the supply terminals of the equipment supplied by the transformer secondary conductors.